esl/packages/README.md

 volume using the `Acquire-By-Hash` feature.
 The S3 volume can be be published indirectly via CloudFront as it is today.

+Those scripts were integrated into the Update APT Workflow.

 ### Deploying to Production

 Finally the new site is here.
 As of <Date>, we will be transitioning away from the old packages system, but fear not!
 The legacy packages will remain accessible at on packages.erlang-solutions.com and archives.erlang-solutions.com for your convenience.
 And to avoid issues with current pipelines or workflows.